GoogleCloudPlatform/cortex-ml-models/README.md

+**IMPORTANT: This repository will be deprecated on Mar 11, 2025.
+This product will no longer be supported.**

 **IMPORTANT: This README file is obsolete and no longer receives updates.** For the most current and reliable information, refer to the new documentation at [Google Cloud Cortex Framework Overview](https://cloud.google.com/cortex/docs/overview).

 # ML Models for Cortex